 Although necessary for your own health and your baby’s growth, it’s important to consume vitamin E supplements in safe doses during pregnancy – that means not too much and not too little5.

 A healthy intake of vitamin E contributes to the structure of cells throughout the body.”

-It has been observed that an adequate intake of vitamin E in pregnancy might help to maintain healthy blood sugar levels.
+It has been observed that an adequate intake of vitamin E when pregnant might help to maintain healthy blood sugar levels.
 It has also been linked to a reduced likelihood of developing asthma and respiratory issues later in life4.

 Olive oil, corn oil and other vegetable oils contain beneficial levels of vitamin E. Other good sources include5,6:

-Check your supplements to make sure they’re pregnancy-safe without high doses of vitamin E.
+Check your supplements to make sure they’re pregnancy-safe.

 Add the following sources of vitamin E to your pregnancy shopping list: